 1. Mobile Compatibility

-In 2018, it’s vital that your website is easy to use on a mobile device.
+It is vital that your website is easy to use on a mobile device.
 With over 2.5 billion smartphone users, mobile devices have overtaken desktop as the most used device for web browsing, so this is good justification to redo your website.
 Google has recently implemented a ‘Mobile First Index’, which means that the mobile compatibility of your website directly impacts how high your website shows up on results pages.
 This shows how being up to date with the latest improvements on your mobile site can directly influence your web traffic and lead generation.

 2. Updated with latest web design trends